 The cross-shaped Berlaymont building, headquarters of the European Commission with a typical 60s look, was built in 1967.
 The first things to catch the eye are the four asymmetrical main wings and the enormous public esplanade that passes under them thanks to an ingenious support structure.
 This impressive feat of engineering allows for only the centre of the structure to be in contact with the ground, giving the illusion that all four of the wings appear to be floating above the ground.
-Is the Berlaymont beautiful or an eyesore?
-Opinion is split, but there is no denying how impressive it is.

 The adjacent Schuman roundabout not only provides a wonderful view of this key symbol of European decision-making in Brussels, but also on the brand-new Europa building, headquarters of the European Council and the Council of the European Union.